launchscout/wc-state-reducers/README.md

-# reduxish
+# wc-fluxish

-Reduxish is a very small library for managing state in an application built with web components.
+wc-fluxish is a very small library for managing state in an application built with web components.
 It roughly follows the flux pattern.
 It expects web components to:

 * get data passed to them via properties or attributes
 * render appropriately when new data is given to them
 * emit custom events when something happens that may change state

-Reduxish uses Custom Events in place of actions.
+wc-fluxish uses Custom Events in place of actions.
 It emits a custom event, `stateChange` on new state changes.
 It exports two functions:

 `connect(reducers, subscribers)`